Outlook Accessibility

 - Links - Make sure link text is descriptive.

-- Structure sentences so the link is descriptive (e.g., "For more information, see Outlook Accessibility.")
+- Structure sentences so the link is descriptive (e.g., "For more info, see Outlook Accessibility.")

 - Check Accessibility - Use Outlook's Accessibility Checker.